Limestone Formations and the Geological Map of Bermuda

 Bermuda Limestone as a Natural Resource

 Bermuda limestone is a valuable natural resource – principally as a source of building materials but also as an aquifer within which fresh ground water has accumulated.
 Because of a significant variation in the physical characteristics of limestone across Bermuda, as represented by the Geological Map (Figure 5a), there is an associated geographical variation in its value as a resource of one kind or another.
 This is a function of the amount of calcite cement that bonds the carbonate sand grains together and which is key to the limestone’s compressive strength and porosity.
 The youngest formation – the Southampton – being weakly cemented is a good source of sand for building purposes.
-The Rocky Bay and Belmont Formations are extensively quarried for building stone; although the older Town Hill Formation is preferred by masons, particularly for roof slate, owing to its cohesiveness.
-The oldest formation – the Walsingham – was historically a source of Bermuda’s most durable building stone, as attested to by the well-preserved state of many old military buildings and forts (Figure 5e).
+While the Rocky Bay and Belmont Formations are extensively quarried for building stone, it is the older Town Hill Formation which is preferred by masons owing to its cohesiveness.
+The oldest formation – the Walsingham – has historically been the source of Bermuda’s most durable building stone, as attested to by the well-preserved state of many old military buildings and forts (Figures 5e and 5f).
 Its density has however been a deterrent to exploitation of its full potential.
-The laborious process of cutting the Walsingham limestone into block was soon eschewed in favour of crushing it into aggregate for road surfacing and for concrete production.
+The laborious process of cutting the Walsingham limestone into block has been eschewed in favour of crushing it into aggregate for road surfacing and for concrete production.